ripSquid/styrdokument/stadgar/eng/stadgar.md

 §7.5.1 The Board must hold meetings at least once every quarter of the year.

-§7.5.2 During board meetings all members of the board have the right to attend, speak, vote, and make proposals.
+§7.5.2 The right to attend, speak, vote and make proposals at board meetings is granted to the regular members of the chapter board and to the deputy when the regular member is not present.
-If the regular members cannot attend their respective deputies gain these rights.

 §7.5.3 The deputies of the regular board members, members and deputies of the student union council, committee chairpersons, and the chapter's auditors have the right to attend, speak, and make proposals.

 §7.5.4 The board may co-opt additional persons to their meetings or parts thereof with the right to attend, speak, and make proposals.

 §7.5.5 All chapter members have the right to attend board meetings.